mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

 using `{{ }}` as delimiters.
 The following variables are available in the templates:

 - `.Title`: Dashboard title
-- `.VariableValues`: Comma separated list of dashboard variable values
+- `.VariableValues`: Semicolon separated list of dashboard variable values
 - `.From`: Dashboard's `from` time
 - `.To`: Dashboard's `to` time
 - `.Date`: Current date time.

+All the templates support functions from [Sprig](https://masterminds.github.io/sprig/) library.
 Default [header](https://github.com/mahendrapaipuri/grafana-dashboard-reporter-app/blob/main/pkg/plugin/report/templates/header.gohtml)
 and [footer](https://github.com/mahendrapaipuri/grafana-dashboard-reporter-app/blob/main/pkg/plugin/report/templates/footer.gohtml)
 templates can be used as a base to further customize the reports using custom templates.